Perimeter Security Tools and Resources: Systems, Ideas, and Protection Solutions

 Perimeter security plays an important role in protecting homes, industrial facilities, offices, transportation hubs, and public infrastructure.
 It focuses on monitoring and securing the outer boundaries of a property to detect unauthorized access, reduce risks, and improve situational awareness.
 Modern perimeter security systems combine physical barriers, monitoring devices, and digital technologies to create layered protection strategies.

-Understanding Perimeter Security Systems
+Perimeter Security Systems Explained

 Common environments where perimeter security systems are used include: